millerms/bvt-breathwork/_pages/approach.md

 > 8).
 Avoid over‑generalizing beyond measured endpoints.

 ### IHHT‑style concepts (intermittent hypoxia/hypercapnia)
-- Why: Carefully dosed exposure may train tolerance and awareness.
-Taught only in conservative, entry‑level formats.
+- Why: Carefully guided exposure may help build tolerance and awareness.
+We only teach this gently, at an introductory level.
-- How: Short, coached holds with long recovery breathing.
-Emphasis on comfort, clarity, and screening.
+- How: Short, coached breath holds with plenty of gentle recovery breathing.
+Comfort, clarity, and screening are top priorities.

 > Evidence notes: Emerging and heterogeneous.
 Use cautious language.
 More
 > high‑quality trials are needed to define benefits and risks in healthy adults
 > and specific populations.
 See docs/research.md for scope and limitations.

 ## Safety and trauma‑informed choices
-- Agency: You choose pace, intensity, and position (seated or lying).
+- Your choice: You decide the pace, how intense it feels, and whether you sit or lie down.
-- Titration: We start light.
-Intensity increases only if it feels okay.
+- Start easy: We begin gently and only increase intensity if it feels right for you.
-- Opt‑outs: You can pause or switch to gentle nasal breathing at any time.
+- Take breaks anytime: You’re welcome to pause or switch to easy nasal breathing whenever you want.
-- Stop if: You feel dizzy, distressed, or unwell.
-Return to easy nasal breathing and rest.
+- Stop if needed: If you feel dizzy, uncomfortable, or unwell, just return to easy breathing and rest.
-- Considerations: Cardiovascular or pulmonary disease, pregnancy, seizure history, or any medical concerns warrant extra caution and clinical guidance.
+- Keep in mind: If you have heart or lung conditions, are pregnant, have a history of seizures, or other health concerns, please take extra care and seek medical advice.

 ## What a session feels like
-- Brief check‑in.
-Gentle nasal breathing.
-Then skills matched to goals.
+- A quick check-in to start.
+Gentle nasal breathing to settle in.
+Then we move into skills that fit your goals.
-- Short blocks of practice with full recovery between blocks.
+- Short practice segments with plenty of time to rest and recover between.
-- Clear wrap‑up and take‑home options.
+- A clear wrap-up with options to take what you’ve learned home with you.